 The syntax of the function is:

-Several examples of the Excel Iseven function are shown in the spreadsheet below.
-The spreadsheet on the left shows the formulas used and the spreadsheet on the right shows the results:
+Several examples of the Excel Iseven function are shown in the spreadsheets below:

 Note that the example in cell A1 shows that the Iseven function returns True for a zero value.
 Also, as seen in cell A6, an empty cell evaluates to zero and so the Iseven function also returns True in this case.

 Further information and examples of the Excel 'Is' functions are provided on the Microsoft Office website.

 If you get an error from the Excel Iseven function this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if the supplied number argument is not a numeric value.|